step 1. kill your television step 2. get outside, everyday step 3. sleep overnight, under the stars

 Camping areas along Kings River, Sierra Nevada California

 Kings is the longest river in the Sierra Nevada and very rugged and remote in most of the length.
-The Upper Kings is situated in the highest of elevation, granite alpine back country, with abundant small lakes and numerous Wilderness areas.
+The Upper Kings is situated in the Wilderness and National Park at the highest of elevation.
+Granite alpine back country, with abundant small lakes, the Pacific Crest Trail and numerous Wilderness areas.

-Tallest peak, Mount Whitney, drains this way – down waterfalls and whitewater, westward to California into the San Joaquin Valley.
-Agriculture and orchards of citrus.
-The mid section of this mighty Kings River runs close to Hwy 180 inside the Kings Canyon National Park.
+The tallest peak, Mount Whitney, drains this way – down waterfalls and whitewater, westward to the San Joaquin Valley.
+Agriculture, farmlands and orchards of fruit.

 Roads End Trailhead

-backpack camping, from paved parking area.
+Backpacking trails lead up river from the paved parking area.

 NPS – wilderness permits required for overnight stays.